vmware-archive/kubecfg-nonroot-nginx/README.md

-# Bitnami non-root Nginx
+# Bitnami non-root Nginx using Kubecfg and Ksonnet

 This project includes a template to deploy Bitnami Nginx for Kubernetes or Openshift.
 This is a non-root container, which means that `nginx` process is started as a normal user, and therefore on a port above `1024`.
 Port `8080` is used by default.

-The deployment is composed by 3 resources:
+The deployment is composed of  3 resources:

 * Container: Defines the Pod, including ports, envs, readinessProbe and livenessProbe
 * Deployment: Defines the Pod deployment, setting number of replicas and metadata